dusk-network/rusk/consensus/README.md

- # Consensus protocol
+# Consensus Protocol

-  Consensus protocol called Succinct Attestation (SA from hereon).
-SA is a permission-less Proof-of-Stake-based consensus mechanism with statistical finality guarantees.
-SA belongs to the committee-based PoS subcategory due to its use of committees to finalize a block for a given round.
+The Dusk Network utilizes a consensus protocol called Succinct Attestation (SA).
+SA is a permissionless proof-of-stake (PoS) consensus mechanism that provides statistical finality guarantees[^1].
+SA belongs to the committee-based PoS category[^2] because it uses committees to finalize blocks for a given round.

-   SA is permission-less, meaning that any eligible (eligibility properties are defined below) Dusk Network protocol participant is authorized to join and participate in the consensus.
-An eligible participant is defined with the following properties:
+SA is permissionless, meaning that any eligible participant in the Dusk Network protocol can join and participate in the consensus process.
+To be eligible, a participant must meet the following requirements:

-- A participant with a pre-configured amount of DUSK locked as a stake (a.k.a Provisioner)
+    - Have a pre-configured amount of DUSK locked as a stake (referred to as a `Provisioner`)
-- A participant, whose stake has a maturity of at least 2 epochs (a.k.a Eligible Provisioner)
+    - Have a stake with a maturity of at least two epochs (referred to as an `Eligible Provisioner`)

-Other terms used below:
+Other terms used in the context of SA:

-- `Round` - A single SA execution
+    - `Round`: A single SA execution.
-- `Round iteration` - All three phases (Selection, 1th Reduction and 2th Reduction) executed in a row.
+    - `Round iteration`: The execution of all three phases (Selection, 1st Reduction, and 2nd Reduction) in a row.
-- `Committee` - A subset of Eligible Provisioners, extracted on performing `Deterministic Sortition`
+    - `Committee`: A subset of Eligible Provisioners, selected through a process called "Deterministic Sortition."

 # Repository structure